Mohammad-ghasempour/Admin-dashboard/README.md

 # Introduction
 This project is a admin dashboard.
 The main technique is React to build this dashboard.

-## Some of Techniques I've using in this project:
+## Some of Techniques/Libraries I've using in this project:
+- React.js
 - SCSS (to styling)
 - React router library
+- Material UI

 ## Getting Started with Create React App